rist-ro/rl-introduction-notes/sutton_rl.md

 All RL methods presented (and all RL methods in general) have in common the fact that they **estimate value functions, they update the value functions using backups and they follow the framework of Generalized Policy Iteration (GPI)**.

-They do have some conceptual differences. **These differences can be seen as a spectrum across a few dimensions**, out of which we mention the 2 most important ones:
+RL algorithms do, however, have some conceptual differences. **These differences can be seen as a spectrum across a few dimensions**, out of which we mention the 2 most important ones:

 1. **Width of updates**.
 At the extremes of this dimension lie sample updates at one end and expected updates at the other one.
 2. **Depth of update**.
 Methods vary from using a single-step update (like TD(0) methods do) to using the entire length of the episode as in MC methods.